Merchandising Modern Art

 After all, the MCA's stated aim is not just to house art but to help create it.
 More than once the museum has shown that it is not averse to its building becoming part of the art: in 1969, when Christo wrapped it, and in 1978 when Gordon Matta-Clark sawed through the walls and floors of the annex gallery on Ontario as part of an "exstallation" (the work was preliminary to a planned remodeling).

-Ah, but at 25 the museum is a little old for such pranks.
+Ah, after 25 years the museum is a little old for such pranks.
 And a case can be made against a museum designed to be a work of art itself.
 Art Institute director James Wood once expressed his preference for a building that "is there for you to use, rather than for you to try to climb your way through."
 Of course the savvy museum director does not want visitors to feel as if they're about to apply for a bank loan as they approach his building, but neither does he wish them to feel they're going to embark on a carnival ride—if only because that would violate the mood of what Hugh Kenner once derided as museums' "didactic strenuousness."

 The new building should have little trouble attracting crowds.
 The west-facing entrance steps in particular are a great feature: they'll provide the vantage point for viewing what urbanologist William H. Whyte called "the theatre of the street."
 Preliminary sketches suggest that the stairs will have a fairly gentle rise (two feet of advance for every one foot of rise) and that each step will be between six and seven inches high—within the "good steps" specifications identified by Whyte and others from their studies of such models as the New York Public Library and the Metropolitan Museum of Art.